KaiNorberg/PatchworkOS/README.md

 Multiple flags are allowed, just separate them with the `:` character, this means flags can be easily appended to a path using the `openf()` function.
 It is also possible to just specify the first letter of a flag, so instead of `:nonblock` you can use `:n`.

 [Doxygen Documentation](https://kainorberg.github.io/PatchworkOS/html/dd/de3/group__kernel__fs__path.html#ga82917c2c8f27ffa562957d5cfa4fdb2e)

+### But why?

+Im sure you have heard many an argument for and against the "everything is a file" philosophy.
+So I wont go over everything, but the primary reason for using it in PatchworkOS is "emergent behavior".

+Take the namespace sharing example, notice how there isent any actually dedicated "namespace sharing" system?
+There are instead a series of small, simple building blocks that when added together form a more complex whole.
+That is emergent behavior, by keeping things simple and most importantly interoperable, we can create very complex behaviour without needing to explicitly design it.

+Lets take another example, say you wanted to wait on multiple processes with a `waitpid()` syscall.
+Well, thats not possible.
+So now we suddenly need a new system call.
+Meanwhile, in a "everything is a file system" we just have a pollable `/proc/[pid]/wait` file that acts that returns the exit status, now any behaviour that can be implemented with `poll()` can be used while waiting on processes, including waiting on multiple processes at once, waiting on a keyboard and a process, waiting with a timeout, or any weird combination you can think of.

+Plus its fun.

 ---